telerik/winforms-docs/image-editor/features/adustments.md

 ````

 {{endregion}}

 # Saturation adjustment

-The Hue can be adjusted with the respective dialog the values can be from -100 to 100.
+The Saturation can be adjusted with the respective dialog the values can be from -100 to 100.

+>caption Figure 3: Saturation Dialog

 ![](images/image-editor-adjustments003.png)

-To do this programmatically use the SetSaturation method.
+To do this programmatically use the __SetSaturation__ method.

 {{source=..\SamplesCS\ImageEditor\ImageEditorFeatures.cs region=Sat}}
 {{source=..\SamplesVB\ImageEditor\ImageEditorFeatures.vb region=Sat}}

 ````C#
 radImageEditor1.ImageEditorElement.SetSaturation(-50);